Invisibles Workshop 2013

 A Powerpoint slide said, "You think gravitino Dark Matter is depressing, so can be WIMPs," of which there are two types - Secluded and Unsecluded.
 And if Dark Matter carries no charge it will be difficult to detect, so he proposed an extra-near detector setup might be the answer.
 New toys to order.

-I wrote in my notebook, "Carbon excitation with energy release," because we are carbon units and so anything to do with Carbon could well have something to do with us, but the moment was gone before I could add to that comment.
+I wrote in my notebook, "Carbon excitation with energy release," because we are carbon units, so anything to do with Carbon could well have something to do with us, but the moment was gone before I could add to that comment.
 The next speaker spoke more about constraints, the strongest being from Xenon-10 but these are also the most uncertain (that trade-off again - the more you seek to constrain something the more uncertain your outcomes are likely to be).
-He finished with a most interesting speculation - that a Dark Matter beam on top of a neutrino beam is an interesting possibility.
+He finished with an ear-pricking speculation - that a Dark Matter beam on top of a neutrino beam is an interesting possibility.

 Lecture 3 was about WISPy Cold Dark Matter.
-Like others before him, this speaker had a pie chart on his Powerpoint which showed a big percentage of Dark Matter and Energy beside a piddling slice of ordinary matter and neutrinos (I wondered where photons came in but didn't ask).
+Like others before him, this speaker had a pie chart on his Powerpoint which showed a big percentage of Dark Matter and Energy beside a piddling slice of ordinary matter and neutrinos (I wondered where photons fitted in but didn't ask).
 He vouchsafed that Dark Matter doesn't radiate and only weakly interacts, it has to be cold and it has to be bosonic.
-Momentum and galactic escape velocity were apparently in line with the Uncertainty Principle, although my understanding was that the whole point of the Uncertainty Principle was to make things uncertain.
-A WISPy thing in physics is a Weakly Interacting Sub-eV Particle which means it doesn't communicate with other things very much and is too small to be easily measured.
+(A WISPy thing in physics is a Weakly Interacting Sub-eV Particle which means it doesn't communicate with other things very much and is too small to be easily measured.)